Nabil Ayers

-With over 30 years of experience in the music industry, Ayers is the current U.S. President of the UK-based Beggars Group of record labels, assuming the role in early 2022 after his work for 4AD where he had served as the label's U.S. General Manager since 2009.
+Ayers is the current U.S. President of the UK-based Beggars Group of record labels, assuming the role in early 2022 after his work for 4AD where he had served as the label's U.S. General Manager since 2009.
 While with 4AD, he led album campaigns for Grimes, Big Thief, St. Vincent, Purity Ring, Deerhunter, Tune-Yards, Future Islands, The Breeders, and The National, whose album Sleep Well Beast won the 2018 Grammy Award for Best Alternative Music Album.
-Ayers sits on the Recording Academy's Board of Trustees, and previously served as a two-term elected Governor.
-Ayers is continually named one of Billboard Magazine's Indie Power Players, earning a spot on the list each year from 2019-2022.
+Ayers served on the Recording Academy's Board of Trustees from 2022-2024, and previously served as a two-term elected Governor.
+Ayers was named one of Billboard Magazine's Indie Power Players from 2019-2024.

-Ayers co-founded Seattle’s Sonic Boom Records store with his business partner, Jason Hughes in 1997.
-Sonic Boom has been named one of the best record stores in America by Rolling Stone, The Wall Street Journal and SPIN Magazine, and has been profiled by NPR, The New York Times and The Seattle Times.
-In July 2016, it was announced that Sonic Boom Records was sold to a longtime customer.
-After the sale, Ayers wrote a memoir about the store that was published in Seattle newspaper, The Stranger.
+Ayers co-founded Seattle’s Sonic Boom Records store with his business partner Jason Hughes in 1997.
+Sonic Boom was named one of the best record stores in America by Rolling Stone, The Wall Street Journal and SPIN Magazine, and has been profiled by NPR, The New York Times and The Seattle Times.
+In July 2016, Sonic Boom Records was sold to a longtime customer.
+After the sale, Ayers wrote a memoir about the store that was published in The Stranger.

-In 2002, Ayers founded the independent record label The Control Group where he has released music by Lykke Li, Cate Le Bon, and El Perro del Mar.
+In 2002, Ayers founded the independent record label The Control Group which has released music by Lykke Li, Cate Le Bon, and El Perro del Mar.
 In 2018, Ayers founded the independent record label Valley of Search to reissue his uncle Alan Braufman's album of the same name.
 The label has gone on to release music by Tomas Nordmark and Patricia Brennan.
 As a drummer, he has performed with various acts, most recently The Long Winters and Tommy Stinson.

-He currently resides in Brooklyn, NY, where Brooklyn Magazine named Ayers #7 in a list of "The 100 Most Influential People In Brooklyn Culture.”
+He currently resides in Brooklyn, NY.